rehierl/node-tree-outliner/_todo.md

 <!-- ======================================================================= -->
 # List of things to do

+I am trying to figure out what experts should have done in the first place.
+It is not my fault that they messed it up ... a decade ago.

 The ultimate goal is to leave no question unanswered - develop a design that can be used to explain all possible circumstances -

 A painfully slow and nerve wrecking process -
 It looks like, I'm just too darn stubborn to give up -

-always having to look/backwards in order to know where and how to continue - like climbing a mountain by moving backwards
+always having to look/backwards -
+in order to know where and how to continue - like crawling up a mountain by moving backwards

 <!-- ======================================================================= -->
 ## minor/isolated/mixed